-A comprehensive and coeducational Lutheran university
+A comprehensive and coeducational Lutheran university.

-Founded in 1893, Concordia University is located in the midway neighborhood of Saint Paul, Minnesota.

-The university operates under the auspices of the Lutheran Church - Missouri Synod, and currently grants the following degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Master of Arts, Master of Business Administration, and the Educational Specialist
+Founded in 1893, Concordia University is located in the Midway neighborhood of Saint Paul, Minnesota.
+The university operates under the auspices of The Lutheran Church - Missouri Synod, and currently grants the following degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Master of Arts, Master of Science, Master of Business Administration, Educational Specialist, and Doctor of Physical Therapy.